The Pointy End

 The dogs led me – they know the walk – there is a narrow footpath leading past the neighbour who has horses, a field of cars and status dogs.
 I was aiming for Bodenham Arboretum.
 Tea, cake, people.
 The footpath leads through caravan park – static holiday homes.
 City dwellers holiday homes recreating city life in the country.

 For a moment I thought I had entered the palace of the White Witch in Narnia.
 Statues everywhere.
 ET, meerkats, dogs and cats and country maids frozen in stone.
 And no people.
 Where was everyone?
 A dog stared at me silently.
-Maybe if he barked he too would turn to stone.
+Maybe if it barked it too would turn to stone.

 This is how some measure out their pointy end.
 Jigsaws and Sky TV in a caravan park with a clubhouse and Bank’s bitter.
 And garden ornaments.

 Bodenham was closed.
 I walked back through the silent park, past the angel statues, not blinking.